-Since 2002 the International Spy Museum, located in Washington, D.C.’s Penn Quarter, has offered the only collection of public exhibits in the world dedicated entirely to espionage across nations and throughout history.
+Since 2002 the International Spy Museum, now located in Washington, D.C.’s L’Enfant Plaza, has offered the only collection of public exhibits in the world dedicated entirely to espionage across nations and throughout history.
 As soon as you arrive you’ll be given a “cover” identity and a mission to complete as you tour exhibits on spy gadgets and learn about famous spies before the 20th century, before and during World War II, and during the Cold War.

 You can also immerse yourself in Operation Spy (recommended for ages 12 and older), in which you will be given one hour to locate a missing nuclear trigger before it falls into the wrong hands.
 Crack a safe, decode messages, and conduct a polygraph test of a suspect agent.
 Or arrange a visit with a group and compete in one of the museum’s scavenger hunts, complete with a decoder wheel and data-retrieval sheet.